 They live in now.

-not understand the concept of sequential planning, they cannot transpose themselves into the future time.
+They cannot plan, because they don’t understand the concept of sequential planning, they cannot transpose themselves into the future time.

 Our expectations and explanations are for them very chaotic.
-They do not really know what we want and what we mean for them to do.
+They don’t really know what we want and what we mean for them to do.

 That is why an apraxic children are not able to learn like the other kids, yet they are intelligent.
 They can not do the work, because they do not know what they are expected to do.
 They do not know the steps to use to proceed with the task.